 TikTok Ice Cream in a Bag

 We didn’t learn this particular craft FROM TikTok itself, but as TikTok is our primary source of awesomeness, we want to connect you with this fantastic creator @OfficialFunFoods.
-Watch his video below on his demonstration of this fun food science activity.
+Watch his video below for his demonstration of this fun food science activity.

 Ice Cream Ingredients